 There are dozens if not hundreds of cast-off journalists like me in towns and counties across Colorado, lamenting the burned-out husks of their former newspapers, magazines and websites.
 We are a powerful and largely untapped resource that’s underemployed and desperate for a return to the glory days of freelancing, when budgets were fat and editors valued our work.

 For the first time in my nearly 30 years of journalism in Colorado, I started this year by carving off a thin slice of my meager freelance earnings to pay $8.99 a month for a full-access digital subscription to The New York Times.
-I never paid because I live in a place with a highly successful free daily, and I always viewed subscriptions as one of the few perks of the job.
+I never paid before because I live in a place with a highly successful free daily, and I always viewed gratis subscriptions as one of the few perks of the job.

 But the work The Times is doing right now is far too critical to ignore financially.
 The newspaper and its longtime family ownership is fighting to save our democracy, and they’re reinvesting any Trump-era windfall in a growing and ever-more influential editorial staff.